Guy Gaudry, Roshi

 *In Rinzai-Zen, Inka Shōmei (Dharma Transmission) is ideally "the formal recognition of Zen's deepest realization", but practically it is being used for the transmission of the "true lineage" of the masters of the training halls. ~ source Wikipedia

-Mike has been practicing meditation for a number of years and became a student of the London Zen Centre in 2015.
-Mike teaches Zen meditation and also leads an introductory meditation group for those in recovery from addiction of any variety.
+Mike has been practicing meditation for a number of years and became a student at the London Zen Centre in 2015.
+Mike teaches Zen meditation, offers private meditation instruction on Monday member nights, and leads an introductory meditation group for those in recovery from addiction of any variety.
 The group explores the connection between a healthy recovery, meditation practice, and living life on life’s terms.

 Mike is a native of London where he lives with his wife and children.
 He attended the University of Western Ontario and is a software system architect in the financial services sector.
 He is passionate about the outdoors and loves getting out into the wilderness whenever he can.

 Tracy helps run and teach the Introduction to Zen workshops and classes.
 Tracy joined the Zen Centre in 2016.
 She has a law degree from Osgoode Hall Law School and worked as a lawyer before getting a Teaching Certificate from Auckland, New Zealand where she lived for ten years.
 She came to London in 2002 with her husband and two daughters.
 She teaches high school English.

 Kayla helps new members get settled in at the Centre.
 She started practicing Zen in 2017 and holds a BA in philosophy from Western University.
 Kayla is passionate about literature, art, and enjoys playing guitar to pass the time.